hydrosquall/iaudit-python/README.md

     python trigger.py
 ```

-You can test all this in one script with
+You can test all these steps in one script with

 ```
     ./demo.sh